Skip to content

 Admission requirements and steps to apply

-• Applicants must have at least 24 credit hours of transfer work to be eligible for AO.
+• Have at least 24 credit hours of transfer work to be eligible for AO

 • Completion of the application requirements does not guarantee admission to the BSN Prelicensure program.
 Applicants will be ranked and admitted based on space availability.
 Admission to the BSN Prelicensure program is highly competitive.